DANIEL Y. ZOHAR

 Before practicing law, Mr. Zohar worked as a tennis pro in England and Switzerland.
 An avid world traveler, he has visited 20 countries on 5 different continents.
 He is possibly the first person to ever hit tennis balls against the Great Wall of China.

 Daniel Y. Zohar was born and raised in New York and is a graduate of Duke University (B.A. ’90) and UCLA School of Law (J.D. ’93).
 He is a member of both the State Bar of California and the Florida Bar, and has been admitted pro hac vice in New Jersey, Delaware, and Arizona.
 He is admitted to the U.S. District Court, Middle District of Florida; U.S. District Court, Central, Eastern & Southern Districts of California, the U.S. Court of Appeals, Ninth Circuit, and the United States Supreme Court.

-Todd M. Foreman, who is licensed to practice law in both California (active) and Georgia (inactive), has more than seventeen years of experience in both the private and non-profit/public sectors.
+Todd M. Foreman, who is licensed to practice law in both California (active) and Georgia (inactive), has been practicing since 2003 in both the private and non-profit/public sectors.

 After graduation, Mr. Foreman spent several years honing his skills at the law firms of Katten Muchin Rosenman LLP and Leader Counsel.
 His work at these firms allowed him to get unusual trial practice for such a young lawyer, including coordinating all aspects of litigation, from drafting the complaint to overseeing all phases of discovery and conducting half-day bench trials.
 Substantively, his work spanned numerous areas, including commercial landlord tenant, legal malpractice, real estate disputes, and business disputes.